'Hoax' Traces The 'Grotesque Feedback Loop' Between President Trump And Fox News

 "Fox is Trump's safe space.
 It's where he's not going to be humiliated, where he's not going to hear uncomfortable truths," Stelter says.
 "There's just no example of this kind of alliance between a president and a media outlet ever before."

-Stelzer adds that Trump's reliance on Fox News has created a dangerous feedback loop — especially with regard to COVID.
+Stelter adds that Trump's reliance on Fox News has created a dangerous feedback loop — especially with regard to COVID-19.

 "When the virus was silently spreading in the United States in February and early March, some of his biggest stars [on Fox News] downplayed the threat, almost edged into denialism," he says.
 "And the biggest problem about that is that Trump heard it.
 He echoed it.
 They echoed Trump back.
-So we're into this grotesque feedback loop where they're telling each other it's going to be OK and they are lulling the president into a false sense of security about the virus."
+So we're into this grotesque feedback loop where they're telling each other it's going to be OK, and they are lulling the president into a false sense of security about the virus."

 Interview Highlights